jainil-majmudar/Embedded-Systems-Design-I-Labs/README.md

-# Labs for Embedded System Design I course, all done using C
+# Labs for Embedded System Design I course, all done in C